Enrollment is always open!

 A provider representative can be involved in your enrollment and investment selection process to the degree that you like.
 If you want help completing the applications and selecting your investments, the provider you choose has qualified representatives who will do just that.
 There is no additional cost associated with this service.
 Advisor information for each provider is available from the Providers and Investments webpage.

 The RIC investment provider you choose will have their own forms (online or paper) that must be completed in order to select investment options and begin deductions from your paycheck.
 Provider representatives are available to help you consider the investments and complete the forms if you wish.
 The RIC provider you choose will request that you complete:

 After you have completed all forms, your provider will tell you where and how the forms will be processed.

 Contributions to RIC are made through payroll deduction.
-You may contribute as little as $25/mo up to the IRS maximum annual contribution limits.
+You may contribute up to the IRS maximum annual contribution limits.
 RIC investment providers have tools to help you determine how much you should save in order to generate the level of income you desire at retirement.

 If you wish to see how much a payroll deduction amount will affect your take-home pay, you may use the Gross-to-Net Calculator on the HRIS system.
 Employees who use electronic time sheets may enter GN on the header action line of their time sheet.
-Employees who do not use electronic time sheets may request help from their personnel assistant (DOT employees contact Employee Services).
+Employees who do not use electronic time sheets may request help from their human resources associate (DOT employees contact Employee Services).

-The RIC investment providers offer a variety of investment options to meet both conservative and aggressive investors' needs.
+The RIC investment providers offer a variety of investment options to meet both conservative, moderate, and aggressive investors' needs.
 For a list of funds, review the RIC At-A-Glance.
-Funds have no sales charges or transfer restrictions (short-term trading restrictions may apply).
+Funds have no sales charges or transfer fees/restrictions (short-term trading restrictions may apply).

 Planning tools and/or provider representatives can help you determine what type of investor you are and which investments are appropriate for your investment style.
 If you want help with your investment selection, see Advisor Services.